TaatiTeam/OCW/README.md

 # Only Connect Wall (OCW) Dataset

-The accompanying repo for the Only Connect Wall (OCW) Dataset.
-See [our paper](https://arxiv.org/abs/2306.11167) for more details.
+The Only Connect Wall (OCW) dataset contains 618 walls from the Connecting Walls segment of the OCW quiz show, collected manually from 15 seasons' worth of episodes.
+Each wall contains ground-truth _groups_ and _connections_ as well as recorded human performance.
+Please see [our paper](https://arxiv.org/abs/2306.11167) for more details about the dataset.

 ## Usage